William F. Galvin

-William Francis Galvin (born September 17, 1950) is an American politician who serves as the 27th Massachusetts Secretary of the Commonwealth.
+William Francis Galvin (born September 17, 1950) is an American politician who has served as the 27th Massachusetts secretary of the commonwealth since 1995.
+A member of the Democratic Party, he previously served in the Massachusetts House of Representatives from 1975 to 1991.

 Early life

 Galvin was born and raised in the Brighton neighborhood of Boston.
-He was taught by the Christian Brothers at Saint Mary's High School in Waltham, Massachusetts, class of 1968.
-He attended Boston College and graduated cum laude in 1972.
-He received a Juris Doctor from Suffolk University Law School in 1976.
+He attended Saint Mary's High School in Waltham, Massachusetts and graduated in 1968.
+Galvin graduated cum laude from Boston College in 1972 and received a Juris Doctor from Suffolk University Law School in 1976.

 Career

 Galvin began his political career in 1972 as an aide to the Massachusetts Governor's Council after graduating from Boston College, thanks to his connection with councilor Herb Connolly, whom Galvin had campaigned for.
 Galvin worked part-time at the council while attending Suffolk Law School full-time.
 Galvin won a special election to the open seat in the Massachusetts General Court in 1975, after State Representative Michael Daly departed from office; the race had nine candidates.
 Galvin became the Massachusetts state representative from the Allston-Brighton district, the same year he graduated from law school.
 He was the Democratic nominee for Massachusetts State Treasurer in 1990, but was defeated by Republican Joe Malone.
 It was during this election that he was given the nickname "The Prince of Darkness", in reference to his habit of working late into the night and making legislative deals behind closed doors.
-He was first elected Secretary of the Commonwealth in 1994, and has retained this title longer than any other politician in Massachusetts history, second only to his last Republican predecessor, Frederic W. Cook, who held the office for 28 years.
+He was first elected Secretary of the Commonwealth in 1994, and has retained this title longer than any other politician in Massachusetts history.

 Galvin has been an active participant in the National Association of Secretaries of State, serving first as Chairman of the Standing Committee on Securities, then as co-chairman of the Committee on Presidential Primaries.

 At one point during the administration of Gov. Mitt Romney and Lt.
 Gov. Kerry Healey, Galvin became the Acting Governor of Massachusetts when both Romney and Healey were out of the state.
 During the administration of former Acting Governor Jane Swift, Galvin automatically became Acting Governor whenever Swift left the state, since there was no lieutenant governor in office at the time.
 When Swift gave birth to twins in 2001, she chose to keep full executive authority and did not hand over the governorship at any point to Galvin.